DuckTheDir/ConsoleNote/README.md

 # ConsoleNote
-NotePad but on console!!!! (supports only : .txt , .json) , Made in Visual Studio 2022.
+NotePad but on console!!!! (supports only : .txt , .json) , Made in Visual Studio 2022 using Terminal.GUI toolkit.